CraigglesO/lycheeJS/README.md

-lycheeJS is a Next-Gen Isomorphic Application Engine that offers a complete solution for prototyping and deployment of HTML5, native OpenGL, native OpenGLES and libSDL2 based applications.
+lycheeJS is a Next-Gen Isomorphic Application Engine that offers a complete solution for prototyping and deployment of applications.
+The underlying technology stack does not matter (HTML5, WebGL, OpenGL, OpenGLES, libSDL) and is completely automated behind the scenes.

-The project has the goal to ease up development of applications and shipment to further platforms.
+The project aims to ease up and automate the design and development process of applications through intelligent software bots that learn from your application code.

 The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their developer tools.

 The target platforms are described as so-called Fertilizers.
-Those Fertilizers cross-compile everything automagically using a serialized `lychee.Environment` that is configured in each `lychee.pkg` file.
+Those Fertilizers cross-compile everything automagically using a serialized `lychee.Environment` that is setup in each project's or library's `lychee.pkg` file.

 | Target       | Fertilizer                   | Package  | arm | amd64 |